 Ashbery records poet, David Schubert, saying of the great Robert Frost: “Frost once said to me that – a poet – his arms can go out – like this – or in to himself; in either case he will cover a good deal of the world.”

 So too “a good deal of the world” is up for grabs, as in: Our arms go out—like this—or in towards ourselves; in either case we cover a good deal of the world for recasting.
 And how could the possibilities for recasting not be limitless, when our starting point is an already complex human system and complex issues, i.e., they are complex by virtue of having many components, functions and interconnections, manifest as well as latent?

 Of course, war and capitalism generate their own contingencies.
-But is that any different than saying anarchism and democracy, or whatever creed and economic policy, generates contingencies as the starting point, like the rest of life?
+(Boom-and bust capitalism isn’t as fearsome as other catastrophes?)
+But is that any different than anarchism and democracy, or whatever creed and economic policy, generates contingencies as the starting point, like the rest of life?